Pilot (Pretty Little Liars): Pilot

 At the Rosewood Mall, Hanna and Mona shoplift and camera footage catch Hanna, leading her mother to sleep with Detective Darren Wilden to release her daughter.
-Spencer prepares for a family dinner in which her sister Melissa introduces her fiancée Wren to the Hastings.
+Spencer prepares for a family dinner in which her sister Melissa introduces her fiancé Wren to the Hastings.
 Spencer discovers that Melissa and Wren will live in the barn that Spencer has gone on vacancy reforming and it irritates her.
 Meanwhile, Spencer discovers that she feels something for Wren.
 Emily's mother asks her to drop a welcome basket to the family which just moved to Rosewood and is living in the old DiLaurentis residence.
 Emily is reluctant, but ends up meeting with Maya who is the daughter of the St. Germains.
 They quickly befriend.
 Ashley, Hanna's mother, is still suffering from her divorce, and is having an affair with the detective who released Hanna.
-It is also revealed that Aria's father had an affair with one of his students in the past, Meredith, just like what's happening between Aria and Ezra.
+It is also revealed that Aria's father had an affair with one of his students in the past, Meredith, just like what is happening between Aria and Ezra.
 Spencer receives a message from 'A' which makes her remember she kissed Ian Thomas, Melissa's former boyfriend, in the past.
 Emily and Hanna also receive threatening message from 'A'.

 They soon suspect Alison is 'A', until her body is found in the St. Germain residence and the town is shocked.
 At her funeral, Jessica DiLaurentis meets the girls and places her in the front row.
-The girls worry when Jenna Marshall — a classmate who was blinded in an incident involving the four girls and Alison — and her stepbrother Toby, appear in the funeral.
-After, outside the church, the girls receive one more text: I'm still here bitches.
+The girls worry when Jenna Marshall—a classmate who was blinded in an incident involving the four girls and Alison—and her stepbrother Toby appear in the funeral.
+Afterwards, outside the church, the girls receive one more text: I'm still here bitches.
 And I know everything -A..

 Production

-"Pilot" was written by series' showrunner and main collaborator I. Marlene King and directed by Lesli Linka Glatter.
+"Pilot" was written by the series' showrunner and main collaborator, I. Marlene King, and directed by Lesli Linka Glatter.
 On January 27, 2010, ABC Family picked up the series for 10 episodes, set to premiere in June 2010.
-The theme song for Pretty Little Liars opening is "Secret" by The Pierces, which was suggested by one of the show's stars, Ashley Benson.
+The opening theme song for Pretty Little Liars is "Secret" by The Pierces, which was suggested by one of the show's stars, Ashley Benson.